King Edward Memorial Park: History

 In May 1533, Sir Hugh Willoughby set off with three ships, from the site of the current park, in search for the Northeast Passage to India.
 A stone and plaque placed near the listed Rotherhithe Rotunda commemorate Willoughby's enterprise.

 The area had been built-up before being turned into a park, with one development being the Shadwell Fish Market, which opened in 1885.
 The market was not a commercial success and the land became used for informal football matches and a play area by local children.
 A report in The East London Observer on 23 December 1911, gives a report of a planning committee meeting about the setting up of the King Edward Memorial Park.
-Proposals and sketches of the plans appeared the next year.
+Proposals and sketches of the plans appeared the next year by Stepney Borough Council.

 King Edward Memorial Park was opened on 24 June 1922 by King George V and Queen Mary with the following dedication:

 "In grateful memory of King Edward VII.
 This park is dedicated to the use and enjoyment of the people of East London for ever."

 The Park proved to be a huge asset to the community from its very first day.
 In his first-hand account of the opening in 1922, George Jones writes:

 “The ‘New Park’ proved to be an absolute bonus to the whole community and its planning was of the highest order, using the contours of levels and slopes down from The Highway to that new excellent promenade by the riverside amply provided with many bench seats and popular with senior citizens.
 Seen from the upper levels the huge vista of the then very busy Thames was an ever-changing kaleidoscope of colour and activity, of wharves and cranes and ships from all nations.”